Logo

 GAD complications

 If left untreated, generalized anxiety disorder may have a major negative influence on a person’s quality of life.
-The chronic nature of this illness and its effects on both physical and mental health may cause a number of issues, including:
+The chronic nature of this illness and its effects on both physical and mental health may cause several issues, including:

 Options for Prevention

-While it may not always be possible to avoid generalized anxiety disorder, there are steps you can do to lower your risk and improve symptom management:
+While it may not always be possible to avoid generalized anxiety disorders, there are steps you can take to lower your risk and improve symptom management.

 In summary

-People who are stigmatized for mental health problems are often shunned and discouraged from getting treatment.
+Stigmatized individuals often face rejection and discouragement from seeking treatment.
 However, it’s crucial to understand that anxiety is curable.
 Speaking with a healthcare professional enables more than just getting an accurate diagnosis, figuring out what causes the condition, and selecting the best course of action.

 FAQ